-What dessert is more patriotic than this Red, White & Blue Trifle?
+What dessert is more patriotic than this Red White and Blue Trifle?
 Okay so maybe a flag cake, but this dessert has homemade pound cake, brushed with a simple lemon syrup, cubed and then layered with fresh raspberries and blueberries and a fluffy mascarpone whip!
 Decadent yet light and bursting with freshness.
 Serve this at your 4th of July get-together!

 Trifles aren’t typically my thing.
 My husband’s family usually has a brownie-slash-pudding-slash-whipped-cream trifle that graces the dessert table on the 4th of July and that got me thinking about a more patriotic version.
 You guessed it, a red, white and blue version.
 The red and blue was simple; berries.
 The white is the fluffy mascarpone whip that separates the berries from the lemon syrup soaked pound cake.
 And if you know me at all, you know lemon and I are like this (insert appropriate emoji).
 Not to mention that lemon and berries and cream is a match made in dessert heaven.

-I’m supposed to bring taco salad to our families 4th barbecue.
-But I may whip this ditty up as well.
+I was supposed to bring taco salad to our families 4th barbecue.
+However I may whip this ditty up as well, because I’m such a rebel.
 You should too!

-To make the mascarpone whip; in a medium bowl combine 1/3 cup sugar with 1 cup of heavy cream and 8 ounces softened mascarpone cheese.
-Using a hand mixer, blend until fluffy and no lumps remain.
+First make the mascarpone whip; in a medium bowl combine 1/3 cup sugar with 1 cup of heavy cream and 8 ounces softened mascarpone cheese.
+Then using a hand mixer, blend until fluffy and no lumps remain.
 Cover and chill until ready to use.

 Next, slice the poundcake into thick, 1-inch slices and set aside for a minute.

-In a small saucepan, combine 1/4 cup of granulated sugar with 1/4 cup freshly squeezed lemon juice and 1 teaspoon lemon zest.
-Heat on medium-low, stirring until the sugar is dissolved and you have a syrup.
+Then, in a small saucepan, combine 1/4 cup of granulated sugar with 1/4 cup freshly squeezed lemon juice and 1 teaspoon lemon zest.
+Next, heat on medium-low, stirring until the sugar is dissolved and you have a syrup.
 Do not boil.